-The pair of children must live in upright marriage, registered partnership or marriage-like cohabitation.
+The couple must live in an upright marriage, registered partnership or marriage-like cohabitation.

-Same-sex couples are entitled to benefits if the medical conditions are met at the woman who will deliver the child.
+Same-sex couples are entitled to benefits if the woman, who will carry the child, meets the necessary medical conditions .

-There must be a woman's sterility due to endometriosis, fallopian tube obstruction or polycystic ovarian syndrome.
+Diagnosed female sterility, due to endometriosis, Fallopian tube obstruction or polycystic ovarian syndrome.